python3statement/pycon-2017/proposal.md

 In order to solve this problem, and thereby make both users' and maintainers' lives easier, we ventured into the rabbit-hole called Packaging.

+Though we set off with a singular quest, our tale roves through many lands.
-We'll narrate our tale through the amending of PEPs, our journeys with the knights of setuptools, contribution to the ramparts of the pypa/Warehouse Castle, fights with the dragons of Pip, and errands in the "land of no unit tests" known as PyPI legacy.
+We'll narrate the story of our amending PEPs through discussions with the autonomous collective, our journeys alongside the knights of setuptools, our efforts in building the ramparts of the pypa/Warehouse Castle, battles with the dragons of Pip, and errands in the "land of no unit tests" otherwise known as PyPI legacy.

 By the end of the above tale, the careful beholder will be aware of the hazards of migrating their libraries to require Python 3, and of strategies for